The absolute easiest ways to ruin beef is to overcook or undercook it. Thankfully, it’s an easy problem to solve with a digital meat thermometer.

-There are three basic touch tests — touching the palm of your hand, your fist and your face.
+There are three basic DIY touch tests for doneness — touching the palm of your hand, your fist, and your face.
+Again, keep in mind that touch tests are very subjective and the only way to make sure you’re not overcooking or undercooking beef is with a meat thermometer.

 Hold your hand out, palm up.
 Poke the base of your hand by the base of the thumb.
 What does it feel like?
 If you guessed raw meat, you’re right.